lemann714/Structure-Synthesis/README.md

 # Structure-Synthesis
-Python package of tools for structre synthesis based on genetic algorithm.
+Python package of tools for structure synthesis based on genetic algorithm.

 Hello world